-The MSc in Global Logistics and Supply Chain Management is a modularised programme taught over one year full time, comprising two taught semesters followed by a 15,000 word dissertation on a relevant topic of your choice.
+The MSc in Global Logistics and Supply Chain Management is a modularized programme taught over one-year full time, comprising two taught semesters followed by a 15,000-word dissertation on a relevant topic of your choice.
 One of our expert team will assist you in developing your dissertation proposal and supervise you through to completion.

 Career opportunities are as diverse as Materials Management, Purchasing and Quality Management amongst others such as opportunities emerging in the area of Logistics and associated environmental impacts.
 Typical career paths followed by former students include; Supplier Quality Manager, Transport Consultant, Distribution Services Manager, eCommerce Operations Manager, Freight Account Manager and Logistics Project Manager.

 Students are expected to make use of the learning and network chances arising from ‘real life’ situations through the professional bodies, external seminars and supporting companies that provide student opportunities.
 Professional accreditation exists with The Chartered Institute of Purchase and Supply (CIPS) and The Chartered Institute of Logistics and Transport (CILT), the leading professional bodies within the subject area.